A-Series-of-Dice-Based-Events/IronGods/Traits/README.md

 Outside of Numeria, Robots may have the Rare trait but within the land they only have Uncommon as many of the citizens there have at least heard of one.

+## Effect Traits

+### Beam

+Beams are rays of focused energy from technological sources that capable of inflicting a variety of effects - painful or otherwise.
+Some equipment, such as the [Scatterlight Suit](/Technology%20Guide/Armor/README.md#scatterlight-suit) are specifically designed to counter such rays.

+Note that a beam is specifically technologic in nature.
+Spells such as [*ray of enfeeblement*](https://2e.aonprd.com/Spells.aspx?ID=244) do not get affected by anything that affects beams.

+### Laser

+Lasers are beams of intensely focused light capable of burning anything it strikes.
+Weapons and effects with the Laser trait are unaffected by force barriers and transparent physical barriers like windows.
+Invisible creatures are immune to Laser effects and damage from a Laser weapon.

-### Extraterrestrial
+### Plasma

-Extraterrestrials are creatures that are from a different planet than Golarion.
-Surprisingly enough, this is actually less common than Outsiders or creatures from other planes.

-Extraterrestrials typically have the Rare trait.
+Plasma is superheated, electrically charged gas.
+Effects with the plasma trait typically deal both fire and electricity damage in equal amounts.
+For effects that deal persistent damage, treat it as dealing persistent fire damage only.

 ## Equipment Traits

 ### Grenade

 A grenade is a device designed to detonate after being thrown.
 See [Grenade^](/Technology%20Guide/Gear/README.md#grenade) for more details.

-### Laser

-Lasers are beams of intensely focused light capable of burning anything it strikes.
-Weapons and effects with the Laser trait can pass through force fields and other transparent physical barriers like windows.
-Invisible creatures are immune to Laser effects and damage from a Laser weapon.

 ### Module